Intake and Placement Advocate - Palm Beach

 Responsibilities: Actively working to do whatever needs to be done to move the child from where he or she is to the best possible outcome in the shortest possible time during the intake and placement process fulfilling established federal and state mandates and Florida Statute, Chapter 39, ChildNet’s System of Care, policies and procedure by:

-Meeting with the Broward Sherriff’s Office (BSO) Protective Investigator, the parents, the school board representative and ChildNet’s contracted providers, e.g., shelters, foster home providers and residential group care providers to coordinate the child(ren)s entrance into ChildNet’s System of Care keeping the child(ren)s best interest in mind.
+- Meeting with Child Protective Investigators, the parents, the school board representative and ChildNet’s contracted providers, e.g., shelters, foster home providers and residential group care providers to coordinate the child(ren)s entrance into ChildNet’s System of Care keeping the child(ren)s best interest in mind.

-Conducting a preliminary assessment of the child(ren) to determine or assess if an alert is warranted, e.g., sexual perpetrator, physically aggressive, sexual offender, juvenile sexual offender or arson.
+- Conducting a preliminary assessment of the child(ren) to determine or assess if a Child Placement Agreement is warranted, e.g., sexual perpetrator, physically aggressive, sexual offender, juvenile sexual offender or arson.

-Contacting the appropriate provider agencies to look for an appropriate match for children in care; i.e., completes Family Safety Contract, places all siblings together, in the same proximity as the family, as appropriate, same school zone, least restrictive setting consistent with the child’s behavioral needs, or with other children carefully considering the mix of children present; facilitates the initial family contact visits for the child(ren) provides recommendations on placement and services to the Intake Placement Advocate Supervisor or Director of Intake and Placement.
+- Contacting the appropriate provider agencies to look for an appropriate match for children in care; i.e., places all siblings together in the same proximity as the family, as appropriate, same school zone, least restrictive setting consistent with the child’s behavioral needs, or with other children carefully considering the mix of children present; facilitates the initial family contact visits for the child(ren), provides recommendations on placement and services to the Intake Placement Advocate Supervisor or Director of Intake and Placement.

 - Assembling, organizing and providing information to the Revenue Maximization Department and Medical Unit, e.g., profile, shelter petition, court order Temporary Assistance to Needy Families (TANF) Form, birth verification; assigns the cases to the service centers based on geographical location and placement of the child (ren); conducts follow-up with Child Protective Investigator (CPI) to obtain missing information and forward to the service center.